batsonjay/uploadDistributor/docs/AzuraCast-upload-flow.md

 During development, especially when using a separate dev/test AzuraCast server, some setup steps may need to be performed once per environment:

-- **Podcast ID Lookup**: The station has a single podcast.
+- **Podcast ID Lookup**: **Note**: Deferred for above-stated reasons.
+The station has a single podcast.
 Its ID must be determined once via `GET /station/{station_id}/podcasts` and stored for reuse.
-- **Playlist Discovery**: Playlists are matched dynamically by DJ name, so no static mapping is required.
+But, it should be used as a runtime variable, since when switching from the dev/test AzuraCast server the podcast ID is likely to be different, and so the code needs to use the appropriate podcast iD for the {station_id} in use.

-To support this, we recommend implementing a standalone utility function (e.g., `runAzuraCastSetupTasks()`) that can be toggled on/off via a config flag.
+To support this, I want a utility function (e.g., `runAzuraCastSetupTasks()`) that can be toggled on/off via a config flag.
 This function can:
 - Fetch and log the podcast ID
-- Optionally validate playlist availability for known DJ names
 - Be run manually during environment setup or testing

-### Setup Scripts

-Two setup scripts are available for development:

-1. **JavaScript (Standalone)**: `run-azuracast-setup.js` in project root
-   - Run with: `node run-azuracast-setup.js`
-   - No TypeScript compilation required
-   - Suitable for quick testing

-2. **TypeScript (Integrated)**: `packages/daemon/run-azuracast-setup.ts`
-   - Run with: `npx ts-node packages/daemon/run-azuracast-setup.ts`
-   - Uses project logging system and API classes
-   - Suitable for development integration

 ## Key Data Structures